bitovi/academy/src/typescript/13-utility-types/utility-types.md

 // Oops!
 TypeScript error
 ```

-## Record&lt;Keys,Type&gt;
+### Record&lt;Keys, Type&gt;

 Shortcut for defining properties keys and values.
-Particularly useful when you have a type in which multiple keys share the same value `Type`, so you could avoid repeating the pattern `key: type;`
+Particularly useful when you have a type in which multiple keys share the same value `Type`, so you can avoid repeating the pattern `key: type;`

 ```typescript
 let dinosCollection: Record<string, Dinosaur> = {